OpenAPI Generics for Spring Boot

 |---|---|

-| Contract-first | Java remains the source of truth. |
+| Java contract authority | Java contracts remain the source of truth. |

-| BYOE | Reuse your own response envelope. |
+| BYOE | Reuse your own response envelope instead of migrating to a platform wrapper. |

-| BYOC | Reuse externally owned DTOs. |
+| BYOC | Reuse externally owned DTOs instead of generating duplicates. |

-| Application-defined containers | Register custom generic containers. |
+| Application-defined containers | Register custom generic containers such as Paging<T> or Window<T>. |

 | Container-aware reconstruction | Built-in and configured containers share one deterministic pipeline. |

-| Deterministic generation | Stable projection, validation, and generated clients. |
+| Deterministic reconstruction | Stable projection, validation, and contract-aligned client reconstruction. |

-| Generated-source hygiene | Cleaner Java imports and generated artifacts. |
+| Generated-source hygiene | Deterministic cleanup of duplicate and unused generated imports. |

 How It Works

-Spring Boot
+Spring Boot Application

 ↓